dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

   found in the unmanaged chain, no matter at what position they are found.
 This is not entirely unreasonable as the order of chains (after the start) is not fixed in Vulkan, and it will allow importing existing chains where the order doesn't matter.
-- `GetHasCode` only includes the `SType` and, at most, the first 8 bytes of the payload, for speed.
-This is because a HashCode only needs to generate reasonable separation, but does not need to be unique.
-It is possible, to hash the entire memory block if desired, though at slightly worse performance.
+- `GetHasCode` current hashes the entire struct's data, except the `PNext` fields.
+However, a hashcode only needs to create reasonable separation so a 'sampling' method could be used for increased performance.
 - Similar to `Append` and `Truncate` we could also add `Insert` and `Remove` methods, though slightly more complex, as we'd have to generate multiples of each, it is not difficult to do, for example: